Candidate Result Report

 5 - Personality match score

 Bryq's personality assessment (based on the 16 Personality Factors framework) will assess the candidates' personality in 16 discrete dimensions.

 Each dimension has two extremes (e.g. Cooperative - Assertive, in terms of the candidate's dominance).
 A shaded-in rectangle indicates where the candidate scores in the specific personality trait.

 While all 16 personality dimensions are measured, usually only 8-10 of them will be relevant to a candidate's performance in a specific role.
 When a dimension is not important, the rectangle indicator will be gray (as shown above).

-When a personality trait is important, a blue star will denote the ideal match point for the specific role.
+When a personality trait is important, the color blue will denote the ideal match point for the specific role.
 The rectangle will then be colored, based on how close the candidate's score is to the ideal match point.